Bell Tower of Xi'an: History

-Xi'an Bell Tower was built in the 17th year of Hongwu in the Ming Dynasty (1384).
+Previous iterations of bell towers in modern-day Xi'an existed since the Tang dynasty, The current Xi'an Bell Tower is said to have been built in the 17th year of Hongwu in the Ming dynasty (1384).
 It was originally located at the Yingxiang Temple (迎祥观) of Guangji Street, north of West Street, facing the Xi'an Drum Tower, about one kilometer away from its current location.
 At that time, this place was directly opposite the north and south city gates, and it was the center of the city.
-With the expansion of Chang'an City in the early Ming Dynasty, the city center gradually moved eastward.
-After two centuries, the city gate was rebuilt, and the new four streets of East, South, West, and North were formed.
-The bell tower at Yingxiang Temple seemed to deviate from the center of the city.
+With the expansion of Chang'an in the early Ming dynasty, the city center gradually moved eastward.
+After two centuries, the city gates were rebuilt, and the new four streets of East, South, West, and North were formed.
+The bell tower at Yingxiang Temple thus appeared to deviate from the center of the city.

-In 1582, under the auspices of Shaanxi Provincial Supervision Officer Gong Yuxian, the county magistrates of Xianning and Chang'an were ordered to relocate them to the present site.
-In addition to rebuilding the pedestal, the construction of the intrinsic structure is all original, so the cost is not much and the project is rapid.
-But the overall migration of such a huge building more than 600 years ago is rare in the history of world architecture.
-Gong Yuxian's "《钟楼东迁歌》" recorded the details of the migration project.
+In 1582, under the auspices of the Shaanxi investigating censor Gong Yuxian (龔懋賢), the county magistrates of Xianning and Chang'an were ordered to relocate the bell tower to the present site.
+While the pedestal was rebuilt, the intrinsic structure of the tower utilized original material, and as such the cost was comparatively low and reconstruction quickly completed.
+Gong Yuxian's "Ode to the Bell Tower Relocating East" (钟楼东迁歌) recorded the details of the project.

-In 1699, 1740 and 1840, Xi'an Bell Tower was repaired on a large scale.
-Among them, in 1740, the governor Zhang Wei rebuilt according to the original structure and found that the house covered with Jingyun bell was so airtight that the bell sounded "not to be out" and the sound outside was small.
-Therefore, the Tang Dynasty "Jing Yun" bell, which was originally suspended in the room, was removed from the outdoors, so that the sound of the time was far-reaching, and he wrote "《重修西安钟楼记》".
+The bell tower underwent substantial repairs in 1699, 1740 and 1840.
+Among them, in 1740, the governor Zhang Wei rebuilt the tower according to the original structure and found that the house covered with Jingyun bell was so airtight that the bell sounded "not to be out" and the sound outside was small.
+Therefore, the Tang dynasty "Jingyun" bell, which was originally suspended in the room, was removed from the outdoors, so that the sound of the time was far-reaching, and he wrote the "Record of the Refurbishment of the Xi'an Bell Tower" (重修西安钟楼记).

-On October 10, 1939, the Xi'an Bell Tower was bombed by Japanese planes and was seriously damaged.
-After the bell tower was bombed, the Xijing Municipal Construction Committee Engineering Office repaired it.
+On October 10, 1939, the bell tower was badly damaged in a Japanese air raid.
+Repair work was carried out afterwards by the Xijing Municipal Construction Committee Engineering Office.

-After the founding of the People's Republic of China, Xi'an Bell Tower was overhauled five times.
+After the founding of the People's Republic of China, the Xi'an Bell Tower was overhauled five times.
 In August 1956, it was listed in the Shaanxi Provincial People's Government as the first batch of key cultural relics protection units in Shaanxi Province.
 It was officially opened to the public in 1984.
 In November 1996, it was included in the national key cultural relics protection unit.